-bidim is one of the most well known nonwoven geotextile products on the market today.
+bidim is the most well known nonwoven geotextile products on the market today.
 It leads the way in terms of technical performance and versatility and has applications in virtually every civil engineering construction project.

 bidim nonwoven geotextiles provide excellent filtration and features a strong three-dimensional structure with high elongation. bidim nonwoven geotextiles also have a high melting point and high UV resistance.

 bidim nonwoven geotextiles have a three-dimensional structure designed to improve drainage performance.
 Ideal for use in subsoil drainage systems, bidim will assist in the removal of water from road and railway works, sports fields and behind retaining walls.

 bidim nonwoven geotextiles are used in the construction of roads, railways and embankments where the ground is soft and unstable.
 Using a layer of geotextile to separate the soft ground from the fill material will reduce the amount of fill required, increase the life span of the road or rail structure and cut long-term maintenance costs.

 bidim nonwoven geotextiles are highly porous, allowing water to pass through while preventing soil migration.
 When used in revetment and subsoil drainage projects, bidim geotextiles are more cost effective than natural filters.